frogsfrogs/frogsfrogs.github.io/flash-designs.md

 ---
 <a href="/">back</a>
 <br>
+Books are currently: **CLOSED**
+I am moving away next month, so please don't send me any inquiries about tattoo booking right now.
+I will announce any guest spots by email on the mailing list!
 <br><br>
 **NONE OF THESE AVAILABLE** (books are closed, just leaving this page up for reference)
 = Listed sizes are preferred/minimum.
 Can be bigger.
 Will not do smaller.